ymrl/sfcsfs/README.md

-# Sfcsfs
+# SFCSFS

-TODO: Write a gem description
+SFCSFS is a SFC-SFS Scraping Library.
+SFC-SFS is an internal website for Keio Univ.
+Shounan Fujisawa Campus.

 ## Installation